dusterio/link-preview/README.md

 LinkPreview [![Build Status](https://secure.travis-ci.org/kasp3r/link-preview.png)](http://travis-ci.org/kasp3r/link-preview)
 ===========

-A PHP library to easily get website information (title, description, image...) from given url.
+A PHP class that consumes an HTTP/HTTPS link and returns an array of preview information.
+Think of Facebook sharing - whenever you paste a link, it goes to specified page and fetches some details.

 ## Dependencies

 * PHP >= 5.4
-* Guzzle
+* Guzzle >= 6.1

 ## Installation